MicrosoftDocs/entra-docs/docs/identity/devices/device-registration-macos-pssoe.md

 ms.reviewer: brianmel
 ---

-# Use Company Portal to set up a Mac device with macOS Platform Single Sign-On (preview)
+# Register a Mac device with macOS Platform Single Sign-On using Company Portal (preview)

-You can set up a new Mac device with the macOS Platform Single Sign-On (PSSO) using Company Portal.
+You can register a Mac device with the macOS Platform Single Sign-On (PSSO) using Company Portal.
 There are two workflows that are supported with Company Portal, Intune MDM enrollment with Microsoft Entra Join and Just In Time Rendering.

 ## Prerequisites